 The Avon Descent is Western Australia’s own unique sporting event that attracts competitors and spectators from throughout Australia and overseas.
-Competitors challenge the Avon and Swan rivers in a variety of paddle and power craft in an exciting two-day time trial over 124 gruelling kilometres.
+Avon Descenters challenge the Avon and Swan rivers in a variety of paddle and power craft in an exciting two-day time trial over 124 gruelling kilometres.

 The Avon Descent was first held in 1973 with just 49 competitors, no rules, no officials, no checkpoints and very few spectators.
-In the years since, over 35,000 people have competed in the Avon Descent, from novices and families, to World and Olympic Champions.
+In the years since, over 35,000 people have become Avon Descenters and competed in the Avon Descent, from novices and families, to World and Olympic Champions.

 The Avon Descent has all of the ingredients of a highly visual, interactive and spectacular event.